Dev000-8/CustomDragGAN_script/README.md

 ## Customized python script for the DragGAN visualizer
 ## DragGAN repo: https://github.com/XingangPan/DragGAN
-### this script purpose is that edit personal image with the update pickle from the PTI
+### the purpose of this script is for edit personal image using the updated pickle from PTI